 Liquid medicine: Shake the medicine well.
 Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.
-You can also dilute the right amount of medicine (measured with a spoon) in a small amount of water or milk.
-Make sure your child takes it all straight away.

-It is important that you give your child the whole dose
+It is important that you give your child the whole dose each time.